MicrosoftDocs/Edge-Enterprise/edgeenterprise/edge-ie-mode-faq.md

 ### Can I test a site in Microsoft Edge while it is configured to open IE mode in the Enterprise Mode Site List?

 Yes, while you are modernizing your legacy sites, you can test IE mode sites on Microsoft Edge.
-To accomplish this, you can run Microsoft Edge with the --ie-mode-test command line flag.
+To accomplish this, you can run Microsoft Edge with the `--ie-mode-test` command line flag.
 Make sure that there are no other Microsoft Edge instances running.
 Then select **Settings and more** (the ellipses icon) ... **> More Tools > Open sites in Edge mode**.

 ### My application requires transferring POST data between IE mode and Microsoft Edge.
 Is this supported?

-Starting with Microsoft Edge v.96, navigations that switch between Internet Explorer mode and Microsoft Edge will include form data and additional HTTP headers.
+Starting with Microsoft Edge Beta channel version 96, navigations that switch between Internet Explorer mode and Microsoft Edge will include form data and additional HTTP headers.
+For more information, see "Improved handoff between IE mode and the modern browser." in the [Version 96.0.1054.8: November 1](/deployedge/microsoft-edge-relnote-beta-channel#version-96010548-november-1) release note.
 However, if form data includes file attachments, they will not be transferred between engines.
 You can choose what data types should be included in such navigations using the [InternetExplorerIntegrationComplexNavDataTypes](/deployedge/microsoft-edge-policies#internetexplorerintegrationcomplexnavdatatypes) group policy.

 In addition to Microsoft Edge version 96, you need to have the following Windows updates installed for this experience: